Jed Hartman

 My full name is Jedediah Elysdir Hartman.
-Partly named
+Partly named after

 Jedediah Smith, and partly because, as my parents (not religious)